 Members of the Research Group focus on areas of environmental politics such as political theory, activism, electoral politics and policy.
 The main annual meeting of the Research Group occurs during the annual APSA conference but it also plans ad hoc workshops and seminars for environmental politics academics and research students.

-The annual meeting at the APSA conference also announces the winner of The Pete Hay Environmental Politics Prize for ‘the best APSA paper on the topic of Environmental Politics or Policy’.
+The annual meeting at the APSA conference also announces the winner of The Pete Hay Environmental Politics Prize and The Pete Hay Early Career Research Prize.

 Anyone with an interest in this field is welcome to join.

 The main website of the APSA Environmental Politics and Policy group can be found here and a copy of the constitution is available to download here.
-At the 2012 AGM, Aticle VII (1) of the original constititution was amended so that non-refereed papers could be considered for the Pete Hay Prize also.
+At the 2012 AGM, Article VII (1) of the original constitution was amended so that non-refereed papers could be considered for the Pete Hay Prize also.